Seenko/worker-cors-anywhere/README.md

 |Access-Control-Allow-Origin|\*|
 |Access-Control-Expose-Headers|\*|

-**Variable Headers** - These headers have special behavior depending if they are used or not
+**Variable Headers** - These headers have special behavior depending if they are used or not during the request
 |Header|Behavior|
 |--|--|
 |Access-Control-Max-Age-Override|*Cloned into* Access-Control-Max-Age|